Working with processes¶

 operations.

-Backends are expected to support most of these.
+Back-ends are expected to support most of these standard ones,

-Backends are also free to pre-define additional processes that are
+but are free to pre-define additional ones too.

 Using common pre-defined processes¶